 Herbs have been at the forefront of history since the beginning of time.
 It was thought that herbs grew in the Garden of Eden and were therefore especially prized.
 There are several herbs references throughout the bible.
 The book of Ezekiel, chapter 47 verses 12 says that the leaf from trees shall be used for medicine and Revelations chapter 22 verses 2 says God gave the leaves of the tree (herbs) for the healing of the nation.

 My love for God can be expressed every time I read these scriptures because God is a father that does not only love His people but also eternally cares for His people all over the world.
-God know some day that people will need these herbs He created, for healing of several conditions.
+God knows someday that people will need these herbs He created, for the healing of several conditions.
 This was why He made herbs from the beginning of creation.

 Herbs are God’s own medicine, confirmed by God to be good at the time of creation.
 The use of herbs is well established and widely acknowledged to be safe and effective.
 They do not poison the body with chemicals and toxins.
 They work slowly but the results last longer than with chemical drugs.